 - The next day reviewed the chapter by completing a cloze activity of the chapter using target vocab.

-- Looked at pictures of day of the Dead to spark discussion.
+- Looked at pictures of Day of the Dead to spark discussion.

 - Students read the chapter on their own.
-We then listened to the audio book, pausing to discuss as we went.
+We then listened to the audiobook, pausing to discuss as we went.

 - Students completed a timeline activity by Elena Lopez & we discussed it.